devpkg/autofresh/README.md

 ### Contributing
 You should fork this repository, and then clone your fork into your GOPATH.
 The Makefile is included for development convenience.
 Once you have your appropriate changes, make a pull request!
+Most changes will be merged into the develop branch first, and will keep master branch stable.